lucaohost/random-music/README.md

-# random-music
+# Random Music

 The codes of this repository were moved to:

 https://github.com/lucaohost/lucaohost.github.io/tree/master/random/music

-Perfect to put in the bookmarks bar
+Perfect to put in the bookmarks bar.

 Try it: https://lucaohost.github.io/random/music/